 Samlesbury Hall was constructed by the Southworth family around 1425, but there may well have been an earlier hall on or nearby the present site.
 The person responsible for much of the main fabric of what we see today was Sir Thomas Southworth.
 Knighted for his roles in the wars against Scotland, he was frequently in trouble with the law.
 That said, he also held the post of High Sheriff of Lancashire and oversaw the destruction of Whalley Abbey as a Royal Commissioner for Henry VIII .
 The huge south range of the hall was reconstructed in brick under his direction, and was probably one of the first buildings to have this done in the north-west.
+Interestingly the craftsmen that worked here also created Rufford Old Hall (see our page on it here).

 His son Sir John inherited the hall and estate.
 He also served as High Sheriff and an Ecclesiastical Commissioner tasked with enforcing religious laws.
 In a time when Protestantism was the ‘official’ religion, his post did not prevent him from coming under suspicion of being a secretly practicing Catholic, which indeed he was.
 For his faith at various times he was fined, had lands seized, and was summoned to London where he was forced to lodge with the bishop to be ‘persuaded’ of his religious errors.
 Finally Sir John was imprisoned for his beliefs in New Fleet Prison in Manchester.
 Eventually he received a pardon and his lands that had been taken were returned to him.
 All of this did not make him abandon Catholicism, and he and his family still carried on practicing their faith in secret.
 Late in Sir John’s life Samlesbury Hall was raided by Richard Bretherton a local justice of the peace, in the hope of finding religious incriminating evidence.
 Records from the time tell us that among the “superstious thinges” they discovered were “papist books”.
 In a hiding hole by the roof of the Great Hall were found two candle sticks, an altar canopy and 14 religious images all presumably to do with conducting a mass.
 This could have been one of the three alleged priest holes the house has, and can still be viewed when visiting today.